py5coding/py5book/integrations/shapely.md

 ignore how Shapely orients shapes when it displays them in this notebook.

 Internally, the `flip_y_axis` keyword argument is using the following Shapely code to flip the object relative to the object's center.
-This code, or any of Shapely's
+This code or any of Shapely's other
 [Affine Transformations](https://shapely.readthedocs.io/en/stable/manual.html#affine-transformations)
-that might be useful to you to make adjustments to Shapely's geometries.
+might be useful to you to make adjustments to Shapely's geometries.

 ```{code-cell} ipython3
 ---